Semi-professional sewing machines: professional performance at an affordable price

 What is a semi-professional sewing machine?

 Semi-professional sewing machines stand out for their robustness and their ability to chain stitches without overheating.
-Most include a triple feed and a powerful motor to stabilize fabrics and a powerful motor to pierce thick layers.
+Most include a triple feed and a powerful motor to stabilize fabrics and a powerful motor to pierce through layers.
 In recent years, brands have also enhanced connectivity, electronic embroidery stitches, and thread guides.
 The Juki TL-2200VP-Mini illustrates this technological progress.

 A high-performance alternative to domestic and industrial machines